MoolahModding/site/docs/modding-basics/mesh-replacements/index.md

 sidebar_position: 3
 ---

-# Custom Static Model Replacements
+# Static Model Replacements

 ## Prerequisites

- - Unreal Engine 4.27.2 is required
+ * Unreal Engine 4.27.2 is required
- - A program that can extract UE4 PAK files (FModel, UModel)
+ * A program that can extract assets from UE4 PAK files (FModel, UModel)
- - A program that can pack UE4 files (repak, UnrealPak)
+ * A program that can pack UE4 files (repak, UnrealPak)
- - Model editing program, such as Blender, Maya, 3ds Max... (needs to support .psk files)
+ * Model editing program, such as Blender, Maya, 3ds Max... (needs to support .psk files)
- - Blender plugin for importing .psk files (https://github.com/matyalatte/blender3d_import_psk_psa)
+ * Blender plugin for importing .psk files (https://github.com/matyalatte/blender3d_import_psk_psa)
- - Basic knowledge of PBR materials and texture packing
+ * Basic knowledge of PBR materials and texture packing

 ## Extracing models from game files - Introduction

-For this, I will be using Fmodel, you can also use Umodel, however Fmodel is the easiest to work with and has better support.
+For this, we will be using Fmodel, you can also use Umodel, however Fmodel is the easiest to work with and has better support.
 I will also be using Blender with the .psk addon.
 It's exptected you have an idea how to use Blender and know basics of rigging.

-### Using Fmodel

-1. Open up Fmodel, go to Directory -> Selector, fill in the Directory field with the game's files location.
-2. Input AES key in the Directory -> AES, input `0x27DFBADBB537388ACDE27A7C5F3EBC3721AF0AE0A7602D2D7F8A16548F37D394` in the Main Static Key field.
-3. In Loading Mode select All, this will load all .pak files at once, giving you access to all game files.
-4. Look for the file you want to replace, such as the Moneybag model `PAYDAY3/Content/Gameplay/Player/Props/Moneybag_01/Meshes`, you can also use Fmodel's search function (Packages -> Search)
-5. Extract the model (Right click -> Save Model .psk), the exported file location will pop up in the Log window below, you can click the underlined text to open the asset's location.

 ### Using Blender

-1. Import the .psk file you exported.
+1. Import the .psk file you exported using [Fmodel.](/docs/modding-basics/using-fmodel)
 2. Rig the models accordingly if necessary, some models don't have a skeleton or vertex groups.
-3. Add 3 addtional empty UV maps. (scale down until they're not visible)
+3. Add 3 addtional empty UV maps. (scale down until they're not visible).
+This is necessary to remove possible masking being applied to the model.
 4. Add an additional empty material assigned to a face, has to be first slot.
+This is necessary to remove possible masking being applied to the model, however not the case with all models.
+It's a good habit to include it.
 5. Export the model as .FBX with following settings:

 ![Settings](assets/blender_export.png)